edgedb/edgedb/docs/stdlib/json.rst

                       JsonEmpty.ReturnEmpty) \
                   -> optional json

-    Return an updated JSON target with a new value.
+    Returns an updated :eql:type:`json` target with a new value.

     .. note::